-Long term incentive plan units, or LTIP units, are a special class of partnership interests in our operating partnership.
-Each LTIP unit awarded will be deemed equivalent to an award of one share of common stock under our long term incentive plan, reducing availability for other equity awards on a one-for-one basis.
-We will not receive a tax deduction for the value of any LTIP units granted to our employees.
-The vesting period for any LTIP units, if any, will be determined at the time of issuance.
-LTIP units, whether vested or not, will receive the same quarterly per unit distributions as units of our operating partnership, which distribution will generally equal per share dividends on our shares of common stock.
+Long-term incentive plan units, or LTIPs, are a special class of partnership interests in our operating partnership.
+Each LTIP awarded will be deemed equivalent to an award of one share of common stock under our long-term incentive plan, reducing availability for other equity awards on a one-for-one basis.
+We will not receive a tax deduction for the value of any LTIPs granted to our employees.
+The vesting period for any LTIPs, if any, will be determined at the time of issuance.
+LTIPs, whether vested or not, will receive the same quarterly per unit distributions as units of our operating partnership, which distribution generally equals per share dividends on our shares of common stock.
 This treatment with respect to quarterly distributions is similar to the expected treatment of our restricted stock awards, which may include full dividends whether vested or not.
-Initially, LTIP units will not have full parity with OP units with respect to liquidating distributions.
-Under the terms of the LTIP units, our operating partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the date of grant until such event will be allocated first to the holders of LTIP units to equalize the capital accounts of such holders with the capital account relating to the general partner's OP units.
-Upon equalization of the capital accounts of the holders of LTIP units with the general partner's OP units, the LTIP units will achieve full parity with OP units for all purposes, including with respect to liquidating distributions.
-If such parity is reached, vested LTIP units may be converted into an equal number of OP units at any time, and thereafter enjoy all the rights of OP units, including redemption rights.
+Initially, LTIPs will not not have full parity with OP Units with respect to liquidating distributions.
+Under the terms of the LTIPs, our operating partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the date of grant until such event will be allocated first to the holders of LTIPs to equalize the capital accounts of such holders with the capital account relating to the general partner's OP Units.
+Upon equalization of the capital accounts of the holders of LTIPs with the general partner's OP Units, the LTIPs may be converted into an equal number of OP Units at any time, and thereafter enjoy all the rights of OP Units, including redemption rights.
 However, there are circumstances under which such parity would not be reached.
-Until and unless such parity is reached, the value that a participant will realize for a given number of vested LTIP units will be less than the value of an equal number of our shares of common stock.
+Until and unless such parity is reached, the value that a participant will realize for a given number of vested LTIPs will be less than the value of an equal number of our shares of common stock.